hadley/adv-r/Function-operators.md

 lapply(compute_mean, time_it(call_fun), x)
 ```

 In this case, there's not a huge benefit to the functional operator style, because the composition is simple, and we're applying the same operator to each function.
-Generally, using function operators are more useful when you are using multiple operators and the gap between creating them and using them is large.
+Generally, using function operators are more useful when you are using multiple operators or if the gap between creating them and using them is large.

 ### Exercises

 * Create a `negative` function that flips the sign of the output from the function it's applied to.

 * The `evaluate` package makes it easy to capture all the outputs (results, text, messages, warnings, errors and plots) from an expression.
+Create a function like `capture_it()` that returns all the warnings and errors generated by a function.

-* In the final example, use `fapply()` instead of `lapply()`.
+* Modify the final example to use `fapply()` from the [[functionals]] chapter instead of `lapply()`.

-## Input modification
+## Input FOs

-Somewhat more complicated than modifying the outputs of a function is modifying the inputs, again this can slightly modify how a function works (for example, prefilling some of the arguments), or fundamental change the inputs.
+Somewhat more complicated than modifying the outputs of a function is modifying the inputs.
+Again, this can slightly modify how a function works (for example, prefilling some of the arguments), or fundamentally change the inputs (by converting to scalar to vector, or vector to matrix).

 ### Prefilling function arguments: partial function application

 A common task is making a variant of a function that has certain arguments "filled in" already.
 This is called "partial functiona application", and is implemented by `pryr::partial`.
-(As usual once you have read the computing on the language chapter, I encourage you to read the source code for `partial` and puzzle out how it works - it's only 4 lines of code, but it's somewhat subtle)
+(Once you have read the computing on the language chapter, I encourage you to read the source code for `partial` and puzzle out how it works - it's only 4 lines of code!)

-It allows us to replace
+`partial()` allows us to replace code like

 ```R
 f <- function(a) g(a, b = 1)